petterhoel/redgreen/README.md

 # TeamCity buildscreen

-This is a work in progress, *not production ready*.
+This is a work in progress, it is *not production ready*.
+The aim is to provide a clean visual interface for builds statuses for builds on TeamCity servers along with build meta information.

 ## Notes on security
 Beware, there are some security footguns ahead.
 TeamCity uses Basic Authentication.
 For now this application will store username and passord in session storage as an encoded string and send it along with every request.
 Here are some reccomendations though: